 Proofs and Reprints

-Proofs and a reprint order are sent to the corresponding author.
+Proofs and a reprint orders are sent to the corresponding author.
 The author should designate by footnote on the title page of the manuscript the name and address of the person to whom reprint requests should be directed.
 The manuscript when published will become the property of the journal.

 The editorial office will retain all manuscripts and related documentation (correspondence, reviews, etc.) for 12 months following the date of publication or rejection.